yupoodev/PrivacyPolicy/PongBrick.md

 Privacy Policy
 --------------

-Yupoo Dev built the Pong Brick app as an Free app.
+Yupoo Dev built the Pong Brick app as a Free app.
 This SERVICE is provided by Yupoo Dev at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.